 \section{Hardware and Systems Used in Experiments}

+Tests for the V100 are run on the Summit supercomputer at the Oak Ridge Leadership Computing Facility (OLCF), running Redhat OS 8.
+Summit is an IBM system; each IBM Power System AC922 node has two Power9 CPUs with 512 GB of memory and 6 V100 NVIDIA GPU with 16GB of HBM2 memory.

+Tests on Mi250X AMD GPU are obtained on the Frontier supercomputer at OLCF, running SLE 15 (enterprise).
+Frontier is an HPE Cray EX supercomputer; each Frontier compute node has a 64-core AMD ``Optimized 3rd Gen EPYC” CPU with 512 GB of DDR4 memory and 4 AMD MI250X GPUs, each with 2 Graphics Compute Dies (GCDs) for a total of 8 GCDs per node.

 Tests on GH200 GPUs are run on two separate compute nodes, one running SLE 15 (enterprise) and the other Red Hat Enterprise Linux 9.4 (Plow) with 2 NVIDIA GH200 GPUs and 72-core ARM Neoverse-V2 CPUs.
-V100 tests use an IBM Power System AC922 (Red Hat 8) with dual Power9 CPUs and six V100 GPUs (16GB HBM2).
-MI250X tests are performed on an HPE Cray EX (SLE 15) with AMD EPYC CPUs and four MI250X GPUs (eight GCDs per node).
 H100 tests run on Ubuntu 22.04.06 with two 40GB H100 GPUs and an AMD EPYC 7302 CPU.
 We use PyTorch 2.4, PyTorch Geometric 2.6 and CUDA 12.0.